barberd/coco9511pak/README.md

 Set the 6 dip switches (SW1) for the desired base IO address.
 These correspond to address lines A2 through A7.
 The default is $FF70 (switches set to 011100), which generally should not have a conflict unless one has configured another hardware device with a conflicting IO address.
 See [here](https://www.cocopedia.com/wiki/index.php/External_Hardware_IO_Address_Map) for a list of known IO hardware addresses.

+The orientation of SW1 matters; it should be that the 'circuit is closed' or 'on' direction points to the 0 side.
+This is because the 74LS682 chip works by defaulting to '1' unless pulled to ground to make it a '0'.
+This simplifies and lowers the cost of the address selection circuit but also results in the non-intuitive use of 'on' to get a '0' instead of a '1'.

+As such, make sure to orient the switch to match 'on' to face the same direction as the '0' label.
+If one gets the switch upside down, not a big deal, the switch will just operate in reverse from the silkscreened labels.

+Board versions 1.2 and later reversed the earlier locations of the '0' and '1' labels as most (but not all) switches on the market were printed in such a way they had to be installed upside down.
+This is completely arbitrary and only done for aesthetic reasons.

 ### Overview

 The four addresses used correspond to different registers on the Am9511 and board.
 For example, if given base address of $FF70: